 Sometimes the excuse for dismissing the fraud topic is related to perceived ‘materiality’ of potential losses.
 But be in no doubt, in todays work of heightened demands for transparency, fraud is a reputational and cultural risk for the organisation.

-Consider Solutions is delighted to be joined by Dr Devendra Kodwani, Professor of Financial Management and Corporate Governance at the Open University Business School.
-He will be sharing his expertise from academic research and experience with fraud detection and prevention, specifically around the culture and behaviour that drives, causes and allows fraud to occur.
+Consider Solutions is pleased to present a discussion with Dr Devendra Kodwani, Professor of Financial Management and Corporate Governance at the Open University Business School.
+He shared his expertise from academic research and experience with fraud detection and prevention, specifically around the culture and behaviour that drives, causes and allows fraud to occur.

-Join us on the 13th September as we go beyond the headlines, look past the standard internal controls, and grapple with why fraud is still able to be so prolific in a modern society with all the latest tools and technology to prevent such occurrences.
+Our panel went beyond the headlines, looked past the standard internal controls, and grappled with why fraud is still able to be so prolific in a modern society with all the latest tools and technology to prevent such occurrences.